Skip to main content

 It fails to protect the individual with subclinical or undiagnosed conditions, or the person who is simply a biological outlier from the statistical “norm” upon which the program was built.
 Many individuals exist in a gray area of metabolic dysregulation driven by chronic stress, poor sleep, and hormonal transitions that may not yet meet the threshold for a formal diagnosis but profoundly impact their ability to meet wellness targets.

-GINA’s protections against the use of are also relevant, as genetic predispositions play a significant role in metabolic health.
+GINA’s protections against the use of genetic information are also relevant, as genetic predispositions play a significant role in metabolic health.
 However, a program that penalizes outcomes like BMI is, in effect, penalizing the phenotypic expression of an individual’s unique genetic and epigenetic makeup.

 The law, in its current form, struggles to grapple with this level of biological nuance.
 True “wellness” in the workplace requires a paradigm shift, one that moves beyond the simplistic, coercive, and often counterproductive models of today.
 It requires an approach rooted in a deep respect for physiological individuality and a commitment to creating environments that support, rather than subvert, human health.